thascript/404-not-found-/README.md

 Purpose: Make a 404 page not found.

-Languages Used: HTML and CSS.
+Technologies Used: HTML and CSS.

 [See the result here](https://thascript.github.io/Desafio01/)